 You should feel the impact in both qualitative and quantitative ways:

-If you want to see how this plays out in practice, read the Luonkos case study and our guide to the best AI shopping assistants for Shopify.
+If you want to see how this plays out in practice, read the Luonkos case study.
+For the broader tooling view, start with our 2026 buyer's guide, the product page chatbot guide, or our Sidekick vs AI shopping assistants explainer.

 Explore Dori if you want to turn product discovery and pre-purchase guidance into a more personal storefront experience.